Dynamic Information Design with Diminishing Sensitivity Over News: Related Literature and Predictions of Other Belief-Based Utility Models

 \subsubsection{Designing Beliefs through Non-Informational Channels}

 \citet{brunnermeier2005optimal} and \citet{macera2014dynamic} study the optimal design of beliefs for agents with belief-based utilities that differ from the news-utility setup we consider.
-Another important distinction is that we focus on the design of \emph{information}: changes in the receiver's belief derive from Bayesian updating an exogenous prior, using the information conveyed by the sender. \citet{macera2014dynamic} considers a non-Bayesian agent who freely chooses a path of beliefs, while knowing the actual state of the world. \citet{brunnermeier2005optimal} study the ``opposite'' problem to ours, where the agent freely chooses a prior belief (over the sequence of state realizations) at the start of the game, then updates belief about future states through an exogenously given information structure.
+Another important distinction is that we focus on the design of \emph{information}: changes in the agent's belief derive from Bayesian updating an exogenous prior, using the information conveyed by an information structure or by a sender. \citet{macera2014dynamic} considers a non-Bayesian agent who freely chooses a path of beliefs, while knowing the actual state of the world. \citet{brunnermeier2005optimal} study the ``opposite'' problem to ours, where the agent freely chooses a prior belief (over the sequence of state realizations) at the start of the game, then updates belief about future states through an exogenously given information structure.